 The role of the Institute of Biomedical Science (IBMS) www.ibms.org in this process is as the awarding body for the Certificate of Competence.
-The Certificate of Competence is awarded to individuals who have completed an appropriate BSc degree programme (either an IBMS accredited programme, or a non-accredited BSc honours programme followed by supplementary education, identified by an IBMS degree assessment) and meet the competency requirements of the HCPC Standards of Proficiency for biomedical scientists by successful completion of the IBMS Registration Training Portfolio.
+The Certificate of Competence is awarded to individuals who have completed an appropriate BSc degree programme (either an IBMS accredited programme, or a nonaccredited programme followed by supplementary education, or "top-up" modules, identified by an IBMS degree assessment) and meet the competency requirement of the HCPC Standards of Proficiency for biomedical scientists by successful completion of the IBMS Registration Training Portfolio.
 The IBMS Registration Training Portfolio is a record of education and training in the workplace, providing evidence that the knowledge, skills and competencies required for HCPC registration have been achieved.

-Completion of the IBMS registration training portfolio and the production of your evidence of achievement must take place in an IBMS approved training laboratory and be supported by a structured training programme.
-Responsibilities lie with the candidate to ensure they only work within the limits of their practice, and with the trainer to ensure that they are satisfied that each standard of proficiency has been met, as evidenced by their sign-off of the candidate's evidence presented in their digital portfolio, hosted on Onefile.
+Completion of the IBMS Registration Training Portfolio and acquiring evidence of competence must take place in an IBMS approved training laboratory and be supported by a structured training programme.
+Responsibilities lie with the candidate to ensure they only work within the limits of their practice, and with the trainer to ensure that they are satisfied that each standard of proficiency has been met, as evidence by their sign off in the candidate's evidence presented in their digital portfolio, hosted on Onefile.
 The HCPC SoPs should be signed off and dated when they are achieved, not when the portfolio is completed.

-Once complete, the portfolio evidence will be verified by an external assessor (the verifier) and if the verification is successful, the candidate is declared 'fit to practise' as a Biomedical Scientist and is eligible to apply for professional registration with the HCPC.
+Once complete, the portfolio evidence will be verified by an external assessor and if the verification is successful, the candidate is declared 'fit to practise' as a Biomedical Scientist and is eligible to apply for professional registration with the HCPC.